 - Physical and behavioral health integration

 - Medicaid and CHIP

 - Mental Health and Substance Use

-Julia Baller’s research focuses on assessing Medicaid policies and programs, particularly for populations with behavioral health conditions.
-She has expertise in designing and conducting mixed-methods program and policy evaluations.
+Julia Baller is a senior researcher who focuses on Medicaid policies and programs, particularly for populations with behavioral health conditions.
+She has expertise in using Medicaid administrative data for data analytics and policy evaluations.

 Mathematica Experts Showcase MACBIS Expertise and Present on Medicaid Methods and Topics at Medicaid Enterprise Systems Conference

 Mathematica experts will showcase their expertise in providing business analytics and data quality development for the Medicaid and CHIP (Children’s Health Insurance Program) Business Information Solution (MACBIS) at this year’s Medicaid Enterprise Systems Conference in Chicago.